 Open a console window and navigate to the directory where you downloaded and unzipped the sample debug target.
 Run the target:

-From a separate console, find the process ID using the dotnet-trace tool:
+From a separate console, find the process ID:

 The output should be similar to: